salabim/MySimpleGUI/README.md

         sg.theme_add_new(DarkGrey8, DarkGrey8)
         ```
-        PySimpleGUI will print a message `Exception during adding new theme unhashable type: 'dict' without any indication
+        PySimpleGUI will print a message
+        `Exception during adding new theme unhashable type: 'dict` without any indication
         where this error occured and just continues, so you might even miss it easily.

-        On the other and, MySimpleGUI will raise and exception and generate the following useful informatio about the why and where:
+        On the other hand, MySimpleGUI will raise and exception and generate the following useful informatio about the why and where:
         ```
         Traceback (most recent call last):
         File "c:\Users\Ruud\Dropbox (Personal)\Apps\Python Ruud\misc\EuroPython\adder pysimplegui.py", line 26, in <module>